On-the-fly text substitutions need to be defined in a "filter file". Once defined, they can then be invoked as an "action".

 Most notably, the non-standard option letter U is supported, which turns the default to ungreedy matching (add ? to quantifiers to turn them greedy again).

-The non-standard option letter D (dynamic) allows to use the variables $host, $origin (the IP address the request came from), $path and $url.
+The non-standard option letter D (dynamic) allows to use the variables $host, $origin (the IP address the request came from), $path, $url and $listen-address (the address on which Privoxy accepted the client request.
+Example: 127.0.0.1:8118).
 They will be replaced with the value they refer to before the filter is executed.

 Note that '$' is a bad choice for a delimiter in a dynamic filter as you might end up with unintended variables if you use a variable name directly after the delimiter.
 Variables will be resolved without escaping anything, therefore you also have to be careful not to chose delimiters that appear in the replacement text.
 For example '<' should be save, while '?' will sooner or later cause conflicts with $url.

 The non-standard option letter T (trivial) prevents parsing for backreferences in the substitute.
 Use it if you want to include text like '$&' in your substitute without quoting.